Meldiron/almost-gist/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## 🏗️ TODOs

+- onDocumentCreate/onDocumentUpdate - set reactions; use total to count and list query for each emoji; also set createdBy
+- delete (gist, comment)
+- moderation